What ethical challenges will you face in your career?

 Semester 2 Workshops:

-All these workshops take place vitrually on Zoom.
+All these workshops are face-to-face.
 You can alternatively take the challenge individually online via Blackboard.

-You can sign up for one Virtual Workplace Ethics Challenge workshop and also complete the Online Blackboard version if you wish.
+You can sign up for one face-to-face Workplace Ethics Challenge workshop and also complete the Online Blackboard version if you wish.

 For students who began the first year of their undergraduate studies in September 2016 or later, completing one Workplace Ethics Challenge option also counts towards the Stellify Award.